 Bowles DNA Project

-See some various theories about The Origin of The Bowles Name
+See some theories about The Origin of The Bowles Name

 It has been generally accepted that many of the most prominent Bowles lines in England descended from, or at least claimed descent from, an Allen Bolle, Lord of Swineshead, Lincolnshire who was thought to be of Norman descent with the implication that his ancestors arrived in England with William of Normandy in 1066.
 That turns out to not be entirely true.
 Some new information regarding the Bolle's early history in Lincolnshire indicates a merchant-class origin for that line most likely with Anglo-Saxon/Viking roots.
 See The Bolles of Swineshead

-More recently I have documented the early history of the Bolles of Kent who, far from being descendants of the Bolles of Swineshead, go back much further to the early 1200's.
-It's not known yet whether these Boles were all members of the same branch or whether they had Norman or Anglo-Saxon roots.
-Several of the earliest references point to Anglo-Saxon origins for many of them while others indicate a strong association with the Norman rulers.
+More recently I have documented the early history of the Bolles of Kent who, far from being descendants of the Bolles of Swineshead as had been believed, go back much further to the early 1200's right in Kent.